 Besides medical use defenses, other possible defenses that will be explored include the method of search and whether that search was lawful as well as whether the state can prove actual or constructive possession.

 The attorneys at the Wright Law Group have more than two decades of experience defending drug charges.
-Call us today at 702.405.0001 for a free consultation.
+Call us now at (702) 405-0001 to arrange a consultation.